SEARK All Hazards

 The Vice President for Student Affairs Office (Welcome Center Rm.
 842) is responsible for accepting and delivering valid emergency messages to students, faculty and staff.
-They procedure is as follows:
+The procedure is as follows:

 Forward any calls/messages to the Vice President of Student Affairs Office at 870-850-4826 or Security Office at 870-850-4911.

-A staff member or Security Officer will document and deliver the message(s).
+A staff member or DPS will document and deliver the message(s).
 Messages that are considered non-emergency ARE NOT delivered.